Viktor Popov: Korona Kielce

 On 30 May 2025, Popov signed a two-year contract as a free agent with Polish club Korona Kielce.

+Arda Kardzhali

+In June 2026, he returned to Bulgaria, putting pen to paper on a contract with Arda Kardzhali.

 International career

 On 14 November 2019, he earned his first cap for Bulgaria, coming on as a late second-half substitute for Strahil Popov in the 0–1 home loss against Paraguay in a friendly match.